 For a small country like Singapore, we are relatively populated with ramen eateries of all kinds.
 There are still so many new ramen shops opening up in recent times, and looks like there are more to come.

-The two most anticipated ramen shops include Men-Men Tei By Teppei at Marina One, and duck-focused Ginza Kamo Soba Kyudaime Keisuke at Holland Village.
+Two of the newest entries included anticipated ramen shops of Men-Men Tei By Teppei at Marina One, and duck-focused Ginza Kamo Soba Kyudaime Keisuke at Holland Village.

 Kanshoku Ramen Bar

 Northpoint City B1-151 930 Yishun Avenue 2, Singapore 769098

 Opening Hours: 11am – 10pm Last Order 9:30pm Daily

 Kanshoku Ramen Bar has opened in the basement of Northpoint City, Yishun’s most happening mall.

 It’s NEW Yuzu Ramen ($14.90) contains clear broth made from free-range French poulet, added with Japanese Yuzu for that subtle citrus flavour.

 After the first spoonful, I enjoyed that the broth wasn’t heavy, a marked difference from the rich, creamy tonkotsu bases we are used to.